North American porcupine: Distribution and habitat

-In eastern North America, porcupines range from Canada to the Appalachian Mountains in West Virginia and Maryland.
+In eastern North America, porcupines range from Canada to the Appalachian Mountains in West Virginia and Maryland, though east of the Appalachians their range extends no farther south than northern New Jersey.
 In the west they range from Alaska to northern mountains in Mexico.
-They are commonly found in coniferous and mixed forested areas, but have adapted to harsh environments such as shrublands and tundra.
+They are commonly found in coniferous and mixed forested areas, but have adapted to harsh environments, such as shrublands and tundra.
 They make their dens in hollow trees or in rocky areas.

 Ecology

 Diet

-During the summer, they eat twigs, roots, stems, berries, leaves, and other vegetation.
+Porcupines are herbivores and solely eat plants.
+During the summer, North American Porcupines eat twigs, roots, stems, berries, leaves, and other vegetation.
 Porcupines also eat certain insects and nuts.
-In the winter, they mainly eat conifer needles and tree bark.
-Porcupines are selective in their consumption; for example out of every 1,000 trees in the Catskill Mountains, porcupines will only eat from 1-2 linden trees and one big toothed aspen.
+In the winter, they eat mainly conifer needles and tree bark.
+Porcupines are selective in their consumption, but the degree of selectivity depends on the season.

 Behavior

 Porcupines are nearsighted and slow-moving.
-They are mainly active at night (nocturnal); on summer days, they often rest in trees.
+They are active mainly at night, as they are nocturnal.
+On summer days, they often rest in trees.
 They do not hibernate, but sleep in and stay close to their dens in winter.
 The strength of the porcupine's defense has given it the ability to live a solitary life, unlike many herbivores, which must move in flocks or herds.
-Consequently, the porcupine has "an extraordinary ability to learn complex mazes and to remember them as much as a hundred days afterward".
+The porcupine has "an extraordinary ability to learn complex mazes and to remember them as much as a hundred days afterward".

 Defense

 The North American porcupine has specific behaviors to warn or defend against predators.
 The defense strategy is based on aposematism in several modalities.
-It has a strong warning odor which it can increase when agitated.
-When threatened, an adult porcupine can bristle its quills, displaying a white stripe down its back, and use its teeth to make a warning, clacking sound.
+They have a strong odor to warn away predators, which it can increase when agitated.
+The smell has been described as similar to strong human body odor, goats, or some cheeses.
+The odor is generated by a patch of skin that has completely developed sebaceous glands, called the rosette.
+This patch is on the lower back where modified quills serve as osmetrichia to broadcast the smell.
+The characteristic odor comes from the R-enantiomer of delta-decalactone.
+Not present is the S-enantiomer which smells like coconut and is used in flavorings and perfumes.
+In addition to their stench, when threatened, an adult porcupine can bristle its quills, displaying a white stripe down its back, and use its teeth to make a warning, clacking sound.
 If the olfactory, visual, and auditory warnings fail, then it can rely on its quills.
 An adult porcupine when attacked turns its rear to the predator.
 When approached, the porcupine can swing its tail at an attacker's face.
 Despite popular myth, the porcupine does not throw its quills.
 Instead, when a quill comes in contact with the attacker, it can easily penetrate and become embedded in its skin.
 Each quill contains microscopic barbs which allow it to stick into the flesh of an attacker.
 This strategy is successful against most attacks.
 With a face full of quills, an attacking creature often retreats.
-The porcupine's last line of defense is to climb a tree.